timmo001/material-frontend-template/README.md

 # Material Frontend Template

-A Frontend Template written using Material UI Next.js/React in TypeScript.
+A Frontend Template, written using Material UI Next.js/React in TypeScript.